Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Discussion

-The most easily observed second GM in experiments would be the one outside of the $\hat V_1$ null space (i.e. $\mathcal H_1$), which requires a dominant $\hat V_1$ interaction and can be realised with the Coulomb interaction within the LLL for FQH states around $\nu=1/4$ as discussed in previous works\cite{wang2021analytic}.
-For FQH states in the SLL, however, the GM outside of $\mathcal H_1$ will mix strongly with the ones inside $\mathcal H_1$, because of the significantly stronger $\hat V_3$ as compared to LLL Coulomb interaction.
-It is also important to note while the FQH states around $\nu=1/6$ (e.g. the $\nu=2/11$ state) all in principle have at least two GMs (except for the Laughlin state at $\nu=1/7$), they will be hard to observe even with LLL Coulomb interaction.
+The most easily observed second GM in experiments would be the one outside of the $\hat V_1$ null space (i.e., $\mathcal H_1$), which requires a dominant $\hat V_1$ interaction and can be realized with the Coulomb interaction within the LLL for FQH states around $\nu=1/4$ as discussed in previous works \cite{wang2021analytic}.
+For FQH states in the SLL, however, the GM outside of $\mathcal H_1$ will mix strongly with the ones inside $\mathcal H_1$ because of the significantly stronger $\hat V_3$ as compared to LLL Coulomb interaction.
+It is also important to note that while the FQH states around $\nu=1/6$ (e.g., the $\nu=2/11$ state), in principle, have at least two GMs (except for the Laughlin state at $\nu=1/7$), these GMs will be hard to observe even with LLL Coulomb interaction.
 This is because such GMs have to be resolved by a dominant $\hat V^{\text{2bdy}}_3$ (as compared to $\hat V^{\text{2bdy}}_{k>3}$), which is not the case for LLL Coulomb interaction.
-Thus in general, the observation of multiple GMs even for simple two-body interactions will necessarily require careful tuning of experimental parameters with Coulomb based interaction.
+Thus, in general, observing multiple GMs, even for simple two-body interactions, will require careful tuning of experimental parameters with Coulomb-based interaction.